nelipuu/zbind/README.md

 npx zbind dist/addon.wasm src/greet.ts
 ```

-The commands compile the Zig code to a native or Wasm binary and then call a TypeScript-based tool to inspect it and generate wrapper functions in `src/greet.ts` with matching types and necessary marshaling.
+The commands compile the Zig code to a native or Wasm binary and then call a TypeScript-based tool to inspect it and generate wrapper functions in `src/greet.ts` with matching types and necessary marshalling.